deepmodh1996/Microsoft-Code.fun.do-2016/README.md

 ### How to run :

 1. Download project folder.
-2. On line 60 enter your Ocp-Apim key.
+2. On line 60 of [index.html](./project/index.html) enter your Ocp-Apim key.
 That's it !!!

 Open index.html to start using bot.